Connect with others who understand.

 Bundle Up and Layer

 Wearing warmer clothes is a simple preventive way to maintain a comfortable body temperature.
-Extra layers — especially on the head, hands, and feet — are a great choice to prevent heat loss through the extremities.
+Extra layers — especially on the head, hands, and feet — are a great choice to prevent the effects of heat loss through the extremities.
 Additionally, electric blankets can be cozy and provide extra warmth when needed.

 Warm Up From the Inside Out